Jessica Fox

 The greatest paddler of all time

-There aren’t many athletes who can lay claim to being the greatest of all time in their sport by the age of 30.
+There aren’t many athletes who can lay claim to being the greatest of all time in their sport.

 If she weren’t so humble, Jess Fox could do just that.

-The most successful paddler (male or female) in history, Fox underlined her greatness when she won gold to become Olympic champion at the Tokyo 2020 Games.
-Earning the headline ‘Australia’s Golden Girl’ Fox also won the heart of the nation.
+The most successful paddler (male or female) in history, Fox underlined her greatness when she won double gold at the Paris 2024 Olympics Games in K1 and C1.

 Her list of achievements is long and includes 3 Olympic gold medals (6 medals in total across 4 Olympics), 52 World Cup gold medals and 10 World Championship titles.